Computer Science (CSC)

 CSC 330 Language Design and Implementation 4 credits

 The course provides a comparative survey of programming language paradigms.
 It includes an overview of the properties, applications, syntax, and semantics of selected object-oriented, functional, comparative, and declarative programming languages.
-(Prerequisite: Minimum grade of C- in CSC 301 or equivalent)
+(Prerequisite: Minimum grade of C- in CSC 322)

 CSC 422 Software Engineering 4 credits